| The Great Glen Way | |

 "Luggage labels?"

-“Yes,” I replied and stated the blindingly obvious.
-“The sort you tie onto your luggage.”
+"Yes," I said, and stated the obvious.
+"The sort you tie onto luggage."

-She bustled off to search the shelves.
-“Not been asked about those for many a year, but we do have some left…”
+She bustled off to search the shelves with the air of a woman consulting a memory that goes back further than the current stock arrangements.
+"Not been asked about those for many a year," she announced from somewhere behind a display of ring binders, "but we do have some left."

-She found what I asked for in an obscure corner of the store and, transaction complete, she asked me where I was going that needed luggage labels and I said I was walking to Inverness along the Great Glen Way.
+She found them in an obscure corner of the store, completed the transaction, and asked where I was going that required luggage labels.
+I explained that I was walking to Inverness along the Great Glen Way.

 A bit of Fort William |